mjswooper/SecretSantaGenerator/README.md

 OUTPUT

+Just on the screen currently, ready to copy paste to excel and tweak from there.

 TO DO

 Optimise - runs quickly but code was written as fast as possible.
+Better handling or user experience for when the number of people supplied doesnt work well with the number of presents rules Means for flexibility, such as changing number of presents, etc.

 BUGS

 Output needs more testing and randomisation when referencing sections that are already taken.

 AUTHOR

 Jesse Wheeler <admin@planned-escape.com>